A Conscious Consumer’s Guide to Decoding Labels

 Fair Trade certification recognizes that no workers were exploited in the creation of a company’s product, and that the company maintains healthy and mutual partnerships with its workers, particularly those in different countries.
 Through Fair Trade standards, companies also commit to sustainable practices in all steps of the creation of their product, ensuring that environmental impact is low.
 Purchasing Fair Trade items is a great way to demonstrate your support for an equitable global trade system.

-Fair Trade brands we like: Dr. Bronner’s, Coyuchi, Numi Organic Teas
+Fair Trade brands we like: Dr. Bronner’s, Coyuchi, Numi Organic Tea, Terra Thread

 USDA Organic Certified